How to Conduct a SWOT Analysis for Your Small Business

 - Where are you most profitable in your business?

-Weaknesses: For this quadrant, think about the attributes of yourself and your business that could hurt your progress in achieving your objective.
+Weaknesses: For this quadrant, think about the your and your business's attributes that could hurt your progress in achieving your objective.
 Questions to consider:

 - In what areas do you need to improve?